algorandlabs/smart-asa/README.md

 # Smart-ASA

-Smart ASA reference implementation that combines the semplicity and security of an Algorand Standard Asset with the composability and programmability of Algorand Smart Contracts to obtain a new, powerful, L1 entity that extends a regular ASA up to the limits of your immagination!
+Smart ASA reference implementation that combines the simplicity and security of an Algorand Standard Asset with the composability and programmability of Algorand Smart Contracts to obtain a new, powerful, L1 entity that extends a regular ASA up to the limits of your imagination!

 ## Overview